lyhthaddeus/Notes/WrittenNotes/CS2100/ISA.md

 > [!NOTE]
 > MIPs uses Register, Immediate and Displacement

 # Operations In The Instruction Sets
+Nothing much here.
+Just make sure your architecture caters to the more common instructions.
+Most frequently used instructon are (Load, Conditional Branch, Comapre and Store)

 # Instruction Format
+You have to consider two aspect of the instruction set
+* Instruction Length
+    * Variable Length: Intel 80x86 (var from 1 t 17 bytes)
+        * Allow for more flexibility in instruction set
+        * Usually used in CISC
+    * Fixed Length: MIPs
+        * Simplify pipelining and parallelism
+        * Allow fro easy fetch and decode

+* Instruciton Field (Type and size of operand)
+    * opcode (unique identifier)
+    * operands (zero or more additional information required)

 # Encoding The Instruction Set